Emmo213/BirdNET-Pi/README.md

 PLEASE search the repo for your issue before creating a new one.
 This repo has nothing to do with the validity of the detection results, so please do not start any issues around "False positives."

 ## Sharing
-Please join a Discussion!! and please join [BirdWeather!!](https://app.birdweather.com) I hope that if you find BirdNET-Pi has been worth your time, you will share your setup, results, customizations, etc. [HERE](https://github.com/mcguirepr89/BirdNET-Pi/discussions/69) and will consider [making your installation public](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Sharing-Your-BirdNET-Pi).
+Please join a discussion and please join [BirdWeather](https://app.birdweather.com)!
+I hope that if you find BirdNET-Pi has been worth your time, you will share your setup, results, customizations, etc. [HERE](https://github.com/mcguirepr89/BirdNET-Pi/discussions/69) and will consider [making your installation public](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Sharing-Your-BirdNET-Pi).

 ## Homeassistant addon